-Anholcer, Cichacz, Peterin, and Tepeh [140] proved that the direct product of two cycles C_m and C_n is distance magic if and only if m = 4 or n = 4, or $m, n \equiv 0 \pmod{2}$ 4) (the direct product of graphs G and H has the vertex set $V(G) \times V(H)$ and (g,h)is adjacent to (q', h') if q is adjacent to q' in G and h is adjacent to h' in H.) In [545] Cichacz gave necessary and sufficient conditions for circulant graph $C_n(1, 2, \ldots, p)$ to be distance magic for p odd.
-In [547] Cichacz and Fronček characterized all distance magic circulant graphs $C_n(1,p)$ for p odd.
-Cichacz, Fronček, Krop, and Raridan [548] proved that r-partite graph $K{n,n,\dots,n} \times C_4$ is distance magic if and only if r > 1 and n > 2 is even.
-Anholcer and Cichacz [143] gave necessary and sufficient conditions for lexicographic product of an r-regular graph G and $K{m,n}$ to be distance magic.
-Cichacz and Görlich [551] gave necessary and sufficient conditions for the direct product of an r-regular graph G and $K{m,n}$ to be distance magic.
-Cichacz and Nikodem [553] showed that if G is an r-regular graph of order t and H is p-regular such that tH is distance magic, then both the lexicographic product and direct product of graphs G and H are distance magic.
-In [163] Arumugam, Kamatchi, and Kovář give several results on distance magic graphs and open problems.
+Anholcer, Cichacz, Peterin, and Tepeh [149] proved that the direct product of two cycles C_m and C_n is distance magic if and only if m=4 or n=4, or $m,n\equiv 0$ (mod 4) (the direct product of graphs G and H has the vertex set $V(G)\times V(H)$ and (g,h) is adjacent to (g',h') if g is adjacent to g' in G and h is adjacent to h' in H.) In [567] Cichacz gave necessary and sufficient conditions for circulant graph $C_n(1,2,\ldots,p)$ to be distance magic for p odd.
+In [572] Cichacz and Fronček characterized all distance magic circulant graphs $C_n(1,p)$ for p odd.
+Cichacz, Fronček, Krop, and Raridan [573] proved that r-partite graph $K{n,n,\ldots,n}\times C_4$ is distance magic if and only if r>1 and r>2 is even.
+Anholcer and Cichacz [152] gave necessary and sufficient conditions for lexicographic product of an r-regular graph G and $K{m,n}$ to be distance magic.
+Cichacz and Görlich [577] gave necessary and sufficient conditions for the direct product of an r-regular graph G and $K{m,n}$ to be distance magic.
+In [569] the necessary and sufficient conditions for complete tripartite graphs to be group distance magic was given by Cichacz.
+In [174] Arumugam, Kamatchi, and Kovář give several results on distance magic graphs and open problems.

-A finite r-regular graph G has a p-partition (resp. closed p-partition) $(p \ge 2)$ if there exists a partition of the set V(G) into V_1, V_2, \ldots, V_p such that for every $x \in V(G)$, all $V(x) \cap V_i$ (respectively, $V[x] \cap V_1$) have the same size.
-In [554] Cichacz and Nikodem proved the following for finite r-regular graphs G. If G is distance magic (resp. closed distance magic) graph with a p-partition and p(t-1) even then tG is also distance (resp. closed distance) magic.
-If G has order t and H is p-regular such that tH is distance (resp. closed distance) magic, then the lexicographic product of G and H is distance (resp. closed distance) magic.
-If G has order t and H is such that tH is distance magic, then the lexicographic product of G and H are distance (resp. closed distance) magic.
-If G has order t and H is such that tH is distance magic, then the lexicographic product of G and H are distance (resp. closed distance) magic.
-If H is a p-regular distance magic graph with a 2-partition, then the lexicographic product of G and H and the direct product of G and H are distance magic.
-They further proved that if $G = C_3$ or G is the strong product of C_n and C_m for n = 3 and m odd, or $m, n \equiv 3 \pmod{6}$, then tG is closed distance magic if and only if t is odd.
-(The strong direct product of G and H has vertex set $V(G) \times V(H)$ and (g, h) is adjacent to (g', h') if g = g and h is adjacent to h' in H, or h = h and g is adjacent to g in G.)
+A finite r-regular graph G has a p-partition (resp. closed p-partition) ($p \ge 2$) if there exists a partition of the set V(G) into V_1, V_2, \ldots, V_p such that for every $x \in V(G)$, all $V(x) \cap V_i$ (respectively, $V[x] \cap V_1$) have the same size.
+In [579] Cichacz and Nikodem proved the following for finite r-regular graphs G. If G is distance magic (resp. closed distance magic) graph with a p-partition and p(t-1) even then tG is also distance (resp. closed distance) magic.
+If G has order t and H is p-regular such that tH is distance (resp. closed distance) magic, then the lexicographic product of G and G is distance magic, then the lexicographic product of G and G is distance magic, then the lexicographic product of G and G is a G-regular distance magic graph with a 2-partition, then the lexicographic product of G and G is the strong product of G and G is an G is the strong product of G and G is an G is an G is closed distance magic if and only if G is odd.
+(The G-regular direct product of G-regular distance magic if and only if G-regular direct product of G-regular distance magic if and only if G-regular direct product of G-regular distance magic if and only if G-regular direct product of G-regular distance magic if and only if G-regular direct product of G-regular distance magic if and only if G-regular direct product of G-regular distance magic if and only if G-regular direct product of G-regular distance magic if and only if G-regular distance magic if G-regular distance magic if G-regular distance magic if G-regular distance magic if adjacent to (g', h') if g = g and h is adjacent to h' in H, or h = h and g is adjacent to g in G.)